AI Assisted analysis is here. Discover the latest updates! Check Now

 Heatmap CUX

-Heatmaps make it easy to find sections of your website that show the highest activity in terms of cursor movement and mouse clicks.
+Heatmaps, a staple of CRO tools, make it easy to find sections of your website that show the highest activity in terms of cursor movement and mouse clicks.
 These areas will usually be marked in red or dark orange.

 Once you spot those areas, make sure to evaluate whether the content that’s placed there is actually among the most important information or CTAs for a given page.
 Sometimes due to design flaws, flashy images, or interactive elements, visitors are not looking where they should, which results in a suboptimal conversion rate.